top of page

 Jumalanpalvelus

 St. Mary's Finnish Lutheran merged with Zion in 2010.
 During transition, services in Finnish were held monthly at Upton Road.
 Now, our pastor and a church musician conduct services at the Ontario Finnish Rest Home complex about every 2 months.
-Sunday, December 8 as part of our community’s worship we will mark in prayer, song and readings the 107th anniversary of Finnish Independence.
-There are rumours that fellowship may include riissipuuro.
+Services are usually at KotitaloContact Pastor Brad for upcoming dates and more information.

 Our Sunday worship includes